ENgineE777/zx-sprinter-sdk/README.md

 SDK shares philosophy out of the box ready, so everything inside the repository.
 Checking of examples is a good starting for development of your games for Sprinter.

+Important: before use sdk you need to execute compile.bat in sdk folder for registering path to sdk in enviroment variable.
+This will make possible to use SDK from any location on a computer